serhii-tyshchenko/tech-interview/reactjs/index.md

 A component is a reusable, self-contained piece of UI that can contain multiple elements.

+**What is the difference between `createElement` and `cloneElement`?**
+- `createElement` is what JSX gets transpiled to and is what React uses to create React Elements (object representations of some UI). `cloneElement` is used in order to clone an element and pass it new props.

 **How to create components in React?**

-Components in React can be created as either functional components (using functions) or class components (using ES6 classes).
+- Components in React can be created as either functional components (using functions) or class components (using ES6 classes).

 **How to bind methods or event handlers in JSX callbacks?**

-You can bind methods in class components using the `.bind()` method in the constructor or by using arrow functions.
+- You can bind methods in class components using the `.bind()` method in the constructor or by using arrow functions.

 **How to pass a parameter to an event handler or callback?**

-You can pass parameters to event handlers by using arrow functions in JSX or by binding the parameters when calling the event handler.
+- You can pass parameters to event handlers by using arrow functions in JSX or by binding the parameters when calling the event handler.

-**What are synthetic events in React?**

-Synthetic events are a cross-browser wrapper for browser-native events, providing consistent event handling across different browsers in React.
+## Props and State

 **What is state in React?**

-State in React is a JavaScript object used to store data that affects a component's behavior and rendering.
+- State in React is a JavaScript object used to store data that affects a component's behavior and rendering.

 **What are props in React?**

-Props (short for properties) are inputs to a React component.
+- Props (short for properties) are inputs to a React component.
 They allow data to be passed from a parent component to a child component.

 **What is the difference between state and props?**

-State is mutable and managed within a component, while props are immutable and passed to a component from its parent.
+- State is mutable and managed within a component, while props are immutable and passed to a component from its parent.

-State is used for internal component data, and props are used for communication between components.
+- State is used for internal component data, and props are used for communication between components.

 **Why should we not update the state directly?**

-Directly updating the state can lead to unpredictable behavior.
+- Directly updating the state can lead to unpredictable behavior.
 React's state updates should be done using `setState()` or `useState()` to ensure proper rendering and component lifecycle management.

 **Is the state updated synchronously?**